 Microorganisms play key roles in the N cycle.
 For example, a group of microbes called nitrifiers can convert ammonium (NH4+) to nitrite (NO2-) and then nitrate (NO3-).
 Nitrification is the major cause of N loss (e.g., nitrate leaching) from agricultural fields because NO2- and NO3- are not well-retained in soils.
 Groundwater contamination with NO2- and NO3- is a priority health concern because groundwater is frequently used for drinking, and the uptake of NO2-/NO3- can cause severe human diseases (e.g., blue baby syndrome).
 Nitrate leaching can also cause eutrophication and harm aquatic ecosystems in rivers, lakes, and oceans.
 N leaching from the upper Midwest states, including Minnesota, is considered a major cause of the dead zone in the Gulf of Mexico.

-My lab uses state-of-the-art techniques (e.g., stable-isotope analysis, single-cell isolation technique, high-throughput sequencing analysis, genomic approach) to advance the science on these critical issues.
-We are also working to develop novel bioreactors to remove NO2-/NO3- from agricultural runoff water.
+My lab uses various approaches such as stable-isotope analysis, high-throughput sequencing, and genomics to advance the science of these critical issues.
+We are also working to develop bioreactors to remove NO2-/NO3- from agricultural runoff water.
 By using these bioreactors, we aim to mitigate N pollution at low cost and low-maintenance requirements, thereby greatly contributing to ecosystem stabilization and public health.

 Related publications: